 - Take breaks: When travelling don’t forget to make frequent stops so your dog can stretch their legs, drink and relieve themselves.

-- Clean up: Always clean up after your dog, to maintain a pristine space for locals and other travellers.
+- Clean up: Always clean up after your dog, to maintain a pristine space for locals and other travelers.

 - Have fun: Remember have fun, explore new places and have a great holiday.

-Be courteous, remember while you are on holidays your neighbours may not be.
+Be courteous, remember while you are on holidays your neighbors may not be.
 So, a barking dog will be disturbing to them.
 Do the right thing if you plan on going out and leaving your fur baby in unfamiliar surroundings.
-Do a quick check with your neighbours to see if there were any issues, or if your pet caused any disturbance, because the last thing you want is a cranky neighbour.
+Do a quick check with your neighbors to see if there were any issues, or if your pet caused any disturbance, because the last thing you want is a cranky neighbor.

 - The Dog’s Guide to Margaret River – Dog Friendly Campsites and Wineries